 Citing SCT¶

 If you use SCT in your research or as part of your developments, please always cite the main reference.
+As well, please cite the reference(s) to the specific tool(s) you utilized, detailed in specific references, whenever possible.

 Main Reference¶